Dervish: Orders

-In literature
+In literature and art

 Various books discussing the lives of Dervishes can be found in Turkish literature.
-Death and the Dervish by Meša Selimović and The Dervish by Frances Kazan extensively discussed the life of a Dervish.
+Death and the Dervish by Meša Selimović and The Dervish by Frances Kazan extensively discuss the life of a dervish.

 Similar works on the subject have been found in other books such as Memoirs of a Dervish: Sufis, Mystics and the Sixties by Robert Erwin.
 Majdeddin Ali Bagher Ne'matollahi has said that Sufism is a core of being and bridge between religion and science.

-Winston Churchill uses the term in his autobiographical My Early Life.
+Winston Churchill uses the term in his autobiography My Early Life.
+The Whirling Dervishes painting by Mahmoud Sa'id (in 1929) sold in 2010 for USD 2,546,500.
+A Soviet-Azerbaijani movie from 1976 features a song called Dərvişin mahnısı.

 Views on Dervishes

 Dervishes and their Sufis practices are accepted by traditional Sunni Muslims but different groups such as Deobandis and Salafis regard various practices of Dervishes as un-Islamic.